 This section is visible to all speakers inside the room.
-The Control Room option will allow speakers to interact in real time.
-This is the recommended view for speakers, as they will experience latency in the live preview, as is standard with live steaming technology.
+The Control Room option will allow speakers to interact in real-time.
+This is the recommended view for speakers, as they will experience latency in the live preview, as is standard with live streaming technology.

 The Live Preview option will allow speakers to see what attendees are seeing.
 Here, they will also be able to see changes to the layout that the Room Host has selected.

 Speakers are free to toggle between both Control Room views without any impact to the stream or attendee experience.

 User and mobile user experience

 Using the Control Room, streaming is supported for attendees via desktop. laptops, tablets and even their mobile browser.